Creative Care treats trauma and PTSD

 - You were injured or you saw someone else injured

-- You have little emotional support
+- There has been little emotional support

 - You need to manage additional stress after the traumatic event